The First Week

 9. Give your dog frequent chances to go outside to go potty especially during that first week or so.
 Be sure to watch your new greyhound closely in the house to prevent accidents.
 We recommend leashing the dog to you for the first few days, anytime it is out of the crate.
 This way, if the dog starts to go, you can correct and get it to the proper spot outside.
 Every accident is a learning experience.
 The dog never has the chance to begin eliminating in the house if you supervise properly.
 Graduate to having the dog in the room with you by closing doors or using baby gates so you can still watch it.

 You want the dog to develop the habit of going outside in the proper spot from the start.
-A bad habit takes much longer break than the few days to a couple weeks of supervision it takes to teach your dog proper potty manners in the first place.
+A bad habit takes much longer break, than the few days to a couple weeks of supervision it takes to teach your dog proper potty manners in the first place.
 Also, as with a puppy, if your greyhound has been sleeping for a while (and they do that a lot), take her immediately outside to relieve herself WHEN she wakes up.
 At the track when they come out of their crate they go straight out to potty.
 Your greyhound will expect that, even if they have only been in the crate for a short time.
 An important thing to remember is that our retired racers do not know how to "ask" to go outside when they have to relieve themselves.
 They always went out as a group on a set schedule at the track.
 It is our job to learn their signals - usually sniffing, walking quickly or circling.
 Most greyhounds learn not to eliminate in the house with surprising ease, especially if you are careful with them from the beginning.
 If you have a male that is a marker you may want to make a belly band.

 10. Consider giving your dog raw bones as a supplement to their diet.
 Check our Facebook page for information.
 Several of us give raw soup bones or other large uncooked bones to our dogs just as a supplement to their largely dry dog food diet.
 The uncooked bones provides extra calcium and do an amazing job of keeping the dogs' teeth clean!
 If you have adopted one of our older dogs or if your dog had multiple tooth extractions as part of their dental, talk to us before giving the raw bones to make sure that your dog can chew them.

 11. Bathe your greyhound or not- If your greyhound just had a topical flea or tick treatment applied in the last two days, do not bathe them.
 Greyhounds do not need baths often, but if they still have a kennel or vet office smell, you may want to bathe your new hound.
-Important to note that many greyhound will relax so much that they slide down in the tub or shower and almost appear to faint.
+Important to note that many greyhounds will relax so much that they slide down in the tub or shower and almost appear to faint.
 This is NORMAL and DOES NOT mean your greyhound has a medical problem.
-It helps to use cooler water but some will even do it in cold water.
+It helps to use cooler water, but some will even do it in cold water.
 They will get back up within a minute or so after the bath.

 Things to do soon: